LaughingSun/cxx-regex-macros/README.md

 flag/switch/command options include:
 - --help  suage information
 - --output  where to send output, defaults to stdout
-- --spec=SPEC  what c++11 spec variation you are using
+- --std=SPEC  what spec variation you are using [default: c++11]

-Also include quiet and the other usual suspecs.
+Also includes quiet, verbose and the other usual flags.
+Type: "cxx-regex --usage" for details.

+# Source and code usage

 To define a regex within source code: